xogeny/aplus/README.md

 The first is that I added `wait` and `get` methods.
 This way, if you want to block (although I'm not sure why you would, apart from testing), you can.
-These methods also includea `timeout` argument so you can limit the amount of time you block.
+These methods also include a `timeout` argument so you can limit the amount of time you block.

 Python Datatypes